 Construction technology of Bricks in the UK

-As part of the RICS competency on construction technology, we’re going to cover bricks today.
-A lot of technical and illustration is needed to explain the different bonds and bricks.
-I hope this is going to be helpful to you.
+As part of the RICS competency on construction technology, bricks are used today.
+Technical and illustration is needed to explain the different bonds and bricks.

 Bricks in general

-Bricks and blocks are ‘man-made’ concrete building materials that you can use to build anything you want.
+Bricks and blocks are man-made concrete building materials that can be used to build anything.
 They are made of a variety of materials, such as terra cotta, travertine or clay bricks.

 Stone is quarried and shaped, but it also often occurs naturally.
 Additionally, it was often used as it was found below cliffs or outcrops or on beaches, or from the general stones on or in the ground.